icopy-site/awesome-cn/docs/awesome/awesome-iam.md

 - [CFSSL](https://github.com/cloudflare/cfssl) - A swiss army knife for PKI/TLS by CloudFlare.
 Command line tool and an HTTP API server for signing, verifying, and bundling TLS certificates.

-- [JA3](https://github.com/salesforce/ja3) - Method for creating SSL/TLS client fingerprints that should be easy to produce on any platform and can be easily shared for threat intelligence.
+- [JA4+](https://github.com/FoxIO-LLC/ja4) - A suite of network fingerprinting methods to facilitate threat-hunting and analysis.

 ### JWT